A PRQ Search Method for Probabilistic Objects: Abstract

 \section{Abstract}

-Probabilistic range query (PRQ) over uncertain moving objects has attracted much attentions in recent years.
-Most of existing works focus on the PRQ for objects moving freely in two-dimensional (2D) space.
-In contrast, this paper studies the PRQ over objects moving {in a constrained 2D space} where objects are forbidden to be located in some specific areas.
-We dub it the constrained space probabilistic range query (CSPRQ).
-We analyse its unique properties and show that to process the CSPRQ using a straightforward solution is infeasible.
-The key idea of our solution is to use a strategy called \textit{pre-approximation} that can reduce the initial problem to a highly simplified version, implying that it makes the rest of steps easy to tackle.
+This article proposes an PQR search method for probabilistic objects.
+The main idea of our method is to use a strategy called \textit{pre-approximation} that can reduce the initial problem to a highly simplified version, implying that it makes the rest of steps easy to tackle.
 In particular, this strategy itself is pretty simple and easy to implement.
 Furthermore, motivated by the cost analysis, we further optimize our solution.
 The optimizations are mainly based on two insights: (\romannumeral 1) the number of \textit{effective subdivision}s is no more than 1; and (\romannumeral 2) an entity with the larger \textit{span} is more likely to subdivide a single region.
-We demonstrate the effectiveness and efficiency of our proposed approaches through extensive experiments under various experimental settings, and highlight an extra finding, i.e., the precomputation based approach suffers a non-trivial preprocessing time, which offers an important indication sign for the future research.
+We demonstrate the effectiveness and efficiency of our proposed approaches through extensive experiments under various experimental settings.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext